jbrisbin/riaktor/README.md

-### riaktor
+# Riaktor
 Riak data access using [Reactor](https://github.com/reactor/reactor/).

 ---

-Riaktor is a wrapper around the official Riak Java client that provides efficient asynchronous task execution and coordination using [Reactor](https://github.com/reactor/reactor/).
+Riaktor is a wrapper around the [official Riak Java client](https://github.com/basho/riak-java-client) that provides efficient asynchronous task execution and coordination using [Reactor](https://github.com/reactor/reactor/).

 It doesn't implement low-level networking.
 It just provides a way to execute submitted `RiakOperation<?>` instances in Reactor's efficient task dispatching mechanism.
 You work with `Riaktor` as you would in a "normal", blocking Java application, but rather than calling `execute()` and blocking your calling thread, you submit the operation to Riaktor to be executed in a `Dispatcher`.